 - A Willingness to Learn

-By the end of the course, we would have built a single page application using Blazor (Server and WebAssembly) that will serve as a stand-alone client app, consuming and interacting with an API.
-We will look at handling authentication using Json Web Token (JWT) and using this JWT to communicate with the API for all other operations that our app will support.
+By the end of the course, we would have built a single-page application using Blazor (Server and WebAssembly) that will serve as a stand-alone client app, consuming and interacting with an API.
+We will look at handling authentication using JSON Web Token (JWT) and using this JWT to communicate with the API for all other operations that our app will support.

 Why Learn ASP.NET Core (.NET 6)

 Microsoft .NET is the platform that drives the business technology of many of the top corporations in the United States and many other countries.
 It is the predominant technology used to drive enterprise-scale business technology.
-Companies have chosen .NET because for its proven scalability, reliability, and support.
+Companies have chosen .NET because of its proven scalability, reliability, and support.

 Why Develop With Blazor?